lucas-deschamps/TicTacToe-NodeJS-TypeScript/README.md

+# TicTacToe-NodeJS-TypeScript

-The most offensive implementation of tic-tac-toe ever created.
+A simplistic implementation of tic-tac-toe using Node.js and TypeScript.